Thebarda/react-d3-heatmap/README.md

 |onMouseEnter|Execute a callback function when mouse entering in a square.
 Params: `(data, index)`|`Function`|`false`|`{}`
 |onMouseLeave|Execute a callback function when mouse leaving a square.
 Params: `(data, index)`|`Function`|`false`|`{}`

-# Contribute

-Please feel free to contribute to this project.

-Fork this project, create a branch then open a pull request :)

 # Author

 Tom Darneix